Having good-looking, eye-catching packaging goes a long way to ensuring the product gets noticed and ultimately survives on the shelf.

 Collate all your elements.

-Before starting the design process, make sure you have all the elements that will need to be included in the packaging.
-There's nothing worse than finalising the design that everyone loves only to find out you now have to find space for additional information.
+Before starting the design process, make sure you have all the elements that need to be included in the packaging.
+There’s nothing worse than finalising the design that everyone loves only to find out you now have to find space for additional information.